rwbfd/OpenCompetition/README.md

 8. GPLearn, a library for symbolic learning, can be installed using `pip install gplearn`.
 9. rpy2.
 Can be installed using `pip install rpy2`.
 Note that you have to have R installed.
+10. Category Encoders.
+Can be installed using `pip install category_encoders`

 ## Available contents
 ### General